-- Parents wishing to enroll their students in the fully remote model for Phase One requested to do so by August 14, 2020.
-This process will continue in Phases Two and Three as described below.
-The district will continue to use a form to ensure consistency and gather reporting information for state reports. - For Phase One, once enrolled in the fully remote model, students were required to remain so until the end of Phase One (October 16, 2020). - For Phase Two, if selected to remain in the fully remote model, students must remain so until the end of Phase Two (November 25, 2020). - Parents wishing to change their students from the fully remote model for Phase Three must request to do so by November 1, 2020. - Additional dates and procedures for Phase Four will be forthcoming.
-Phase Four will begin on January 27, 2021. - The length of the fully remote model will be a minimum of four hours. - If necessary, the district will determine if an IEP meeting or amendment to the IEP will be needed for any students enrolled in the fully remote model.

-- Students in the fully remote model will receive a mix of asynchronous and synchronous instruction. - Synchronous instruction may include, but is not limited to: - o live real time face-to-face instruction through Google Meet - o live real time face-to-face instruction through Zoom - o live real time communication through Google Classroom and district email - Asynchronous instruction may include, but is not limited to: - o self guided lessons - o streaming video content - o pre-recorded teacher-created lectures - o note taking - o online diagnostic tools
+- Phase Three will run from November 30, 2020 through February 5, 2021. - Phase Four will run from February 8, 2021 through April 7, 2021. - Phase Five will run from April 8, 2021 through the last day of school. - Parents wishing to change their students from the fully remote model for Phase Four must request to do so by January 10, 2021. - Parents wishing to change their students from the fully remote model for Phase Five must request to do so by March 14, 2021. - The length of the fully remote model will be a minimum of four hours. - If necessary, the district will determine if an IEP meeting or amendment to the IEP will be needed for any students enrolled in the fully remote model. - Students in the fully remote model will receive a mix of asynchronous and synchronous instruction. - Synchronous instruction may include, but is not limited to: - o live real time face-to-face instruction through Google Meet - o live real time face-to-face instruction through Zoom - o live real time communication through Google Classroom and district email

+- Asynchronous instruction may include, but is not limited to:

+- self guided lessons

+- streaming video content

+- o pre-recorded teacher-created lectures

+- o note taking

+- o online diagnostic tools